Skip to main content

 • We will take proactive steps to build an inclusive workplace that is more representative of Liverpool’s diverse communities.

-2.3 FACT’s ORGANISATIONAL DUTIES
+2.3 FACT’s Organisational Duties

 • Communicate and promote the equal opportunities policy to employees and the community on a regular basis.